 Communication While Abroad

 Electronics can be a great way to keep in touch with loved ones back home by texting, calling, emailing, blogging, and sharing photos.
 However, bringing a camera, laptop, phone, and e-book tablet with corresponding chargers can get heavy, take up space, and leave you at risk for theft.
-Many countries offer internet cafes and hostels with pay-by-the-minute computers and pay phones.
 Before departing for abroad, check with your program to see if you will have access to a computer lab or Wi-Fi for your laptop in your classroom facilities abroad and consider limiting yourself to your most important items.